A dog loves nothing more than to run around the house and yard, chasing balls or sticks, bringing them back to you for a loving pat on the head.

 However, in some cases, your dog may unexpectedly be limping, lethargic, or otherwise showing that their back legs no longer work.

-- 1 Symptoms of Weak Back Legs in Dogs
+- Symptoms of Sudden Weak Back Legs in Dogs

-- 4 Which Dogs Suffer Most from Weak Back Legs?
+- Which Dogs Suffer The Most From Weak Back Legs?

 Depending on your dog and their particular medical condition, the weakness in their back legs may appear suddenly or come around gradually over a long period of time.